 Minor in Financial Forensic Investigations

-This minor will be attractive to both business and criminal justice students and will prepare them for careers that integrate both fields.
-The minor in Financial Forensic Investigations will prepare students for possible careers in forensic accounting, forensic examinations, and fraud investigations.
-The minor will most likely appeal to students in the Certified Public Accountant (CPA)-track concentration to the Business Administration degree as they can use it to earn the additional 30 credit hours needed to sit for the CPA exam.
-The minor will also allow the Criminal Justice majors to prepare for additional career paths.
+This minor will prepare accounting students for possible careers in forensic accounting, forensic examinations, and fraud investigations.
+The minor will most likely appeal to students in CPA Accounting Concentration of the Business Administration degree as they can use it to earn the additional credit hours needed to fulfill the 150 credit hour requirement to sit for the CPA exam.

-Because of expected increase of fraud, graduates with a foundational knowledge of how to deter and detect fraud will likely be in demand.
-The minor introduces the field of fraud investigations and provides the background students would need to sit for the Certified Fraud Examiner (CFE) exam, which provides additional credentials to graduates.
+Because of increases of fraud, graduates with a foundational knowledge of how to deter and detect fraud will are in high demand.
+The minor explores the field of fraud investigations and provides the background students need to sit for the Certified Fraud Examiner (CFE) exam and the Certified in Financial Forensics (CFF) exam.

 Upon completion of the Financial Forensic Investigations Minor, students will be able to: